Guilherme-G-Cadilhe/Guilherme-G-Cadilhe/README.md

   <summary> <b> Want to see the Profile Page in English? </b> <i>(Click here to Expand it!)</i> </summary>
   <br>

-**Student and beginner programmer, just starting his journey to become Full Stack and be able to use the technology to impact people's lives and change the world.**
+**Front-end programmer falling more and more in love with what he does, with the mission of being able to use technology to positively affect the lives of many people and to be able to help in some way everyone who walks the long journey of programming.**

 - 🏫 Currently on Analysis and Systems Development College at Cruzeiro do Sul.
 - 🧠 Learning everything i can, at the moment im advancing my knowledge of CSS and HTML with responsive designs and Flexbox, and learning JavaScript.
-- 📚 Beginner and always learning, every help and tip is welcome.
+- 📚 Life is a constant learning journey, every day, every moment.
-- 💬 Ask me anything ;)
+- 💬 Every tip and help is welcome ;)
 - 🐉🎲 Games, Calisthenic, Nerdy and everything that is good.
 - ☄️ On the Full Stack journey

 ### Connect with me! 🌎
 <a><img align="left" alt="Bobnini's Instagram" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/instagram.svg" />